Pyramids of Giza History | Construction, Timeline & More

 • 1838: Sarcophagus of the Pharaoh Menkaure sinks with the ship Beatrice on the way to Great Britain

-• 1925: Subsidiary pyramid of Khufu’s mother, Queen Hetepheres, is found
+• 1925: The subsidiary pyramid of Khufu’s mother, Queen Hetepheres, is found

 • 1931–32: Excavations and restoration of the Great Sphinx by Émile Baraize